Kayyo321/Lyme-Engine-Master-ARCHIVE/README.md

 - [KDev (Not Kade ):<)](https://www.youtube.com/channel/UCEr3KP-Kpyx_1gf-47RvNFw) - Programmer For Lyme Engine

+## simpin 4 Tom Fulp

 This game was made with love to Newgrounds and it's community.
 Extra love to Tom Fulp.

+## What Lyme Engine Has To Offer

+Lyme engine is built off of the base FnF engine!

+Features include:

+- Cleaner / Harsher inputs

+cleaner inputs has ghost tapping, and easier to hit notes, while harsher inputs has no ghost tapping, and anything below a sick, is a miss

+- A Count Down When You Unpause

+gf does a 3 2 1 when you hit resume in the pause menu

+- Custom KeyBinds

+Have any KeyBinds you want! (credit to RozeBud / KadeDev for doing it, and then me stealing it)

+- Downscroll / Upscroll

+Downscroll moves the note scroll down, Upscroll moves the note scroll up

+- Counters For Gameplay

+the are several counters, which include: Faults, Score, Ghost Taps (if on cleaner inputs), and song info (go into pico on hard mode for an easter egg ;) )

 ## Build instructions